SFXC-Drone-Team/Tello-Output-Capture/README.md

 # Tello-Output-Capture
-A repository to store test output from tello.
+A program to grab response from tello.

 ## Python Env
 ### Python Version